Natural Resources Section

 Wetland Banking and Service Areas map

-If a highway or bridge construction project impacts a significant amount of wetlands, wetland mitigation is necessary.
-Baseline studies, mitigation design, and consultation with the Army Corps of Engineers, the New Mexico Environment Department and possibly the U.S. Fish & Wildlife Service will take place.
-Wetlands are restored, created or enhanced by excavation, plantings, fencing, and natural channel design modifications.
-Wetland mitigation areas require follow-up monitoring a minimum of 3 to 5 years post construction.
+If a NMDOT construction project impacts a significant amount of wetlands, wetland mitigation may be necessary.
+Baseline studies, mitigation design, and consultation with the U.S. Army Corps of Engineers, the New Mexico Environment Department and potentially the U.S. Fish & Wildlife Service will be completed.
+Wetlands may be restored, created or enhanced by excavation, plantings, fencing, and natural channel design modifications.
+Wetland mitigation areas require follow-up monitoring to ensure the project goals are achieved.

 Threatened and Endangered Species